Tag Archives: 2019 Films

 Boldly told with incredible intensity and a brilliant technical style, director Sam Mendes creates a memorable cinematic treasure.

-Schofield (George Mackay) and Blake (Dean-Charles Chapman), are chosen, Blake’s brother Joseph among the soldiers bound to meet their fate.
+Schofield (George MacKay) and Blake (Dean-Charles Chapman) are chosen, with Blake’s brother Joseph among the soldiers bound to meet their fate.

 As they journey, the young men face a myriad of hurdles including booby traps left by the Germans, terrain littered with dead bodies of their comrades, a precarious helicopter crash, giant rats, and the rapidly approaching deadline to deliver their message.

-If they do not accomplish their mission in a timely fashion (twenty-four hours) the results will be devastating.
-Mendes keeps the tension high because he tells his film in real-time style.
+If they do not accomplish their mission in a timely fashion (twenty-four hours), the results will be devastating.
+Mendes keeps the tension high because he tells his story in real-time.

-The relationship between Schofield and Blake is wonderful.
-Both men are weary and afraid but have each other’s backs throughout their assignment.
+The relationship between Schofield and Blake is excellent.
+Both men are weary and afraid, but have each other’s backs throughout their assignment.

-The characters have grit and determination, but humanity and a connection with each other resonate powerfully to the viewer.
+The characters possess grit and determination, but it is their humanity and connection with each other that resonate powerfully with the viewer.

-A wonderful scene is produced as day turns into night, Schofield well into enemy territory.
-To avoid a pursuant German soldier, he hides in a dusty basement area and finds a cowering young French girl.
-At first fearful, the pair quickly bond, and a realization occurs to Schofield.
+An incredible scene unfolds as the day turns into night, and Schofield is well into enemy territory.
+To avoid a pursuing German soldier, he hides in a dusty basement area and finds a cowering young French girl.
+At first fearful, the pair quickly bonds, and a realization occurs to Schofield.

 Assumed to be hers, the soldier immediately parts with his stash of food, not realizing the baby can have only milk.
-A ghastly realization is that the baby is not the French girl at all but was instead found and rescued to prevent its death.
+A ghastly realization is that the baby is not the French girl’s at all, but was instead found and rescued to prevent its death.
 The scene is tender and beautiful, perfectly contrasting the ugliness of the war.

-The wonderful scene gives the viewer pause wondering what will become of the girl and the baby.
+The fantastic scene gives the viewer pause, prompting them to wonder what will become of the girl and the baby.

-The lavish and grandiose exterior scenes of immense dry land perfectly counterbalance a terrific watery scene when Schofield is chased into the river and soon embarks into wavy grand rapids.
+The lavish and grandiose exterior scenes of immense dry land perfectly counterbalance a terrific watery scene when Schofield is chased into the river and soon embarks on wavy, grand rapids.

-The camera remains on the soldier throughout the scene as the viewer is the one taken on the wild adventure, sweeping every morsel of up and down motion with the tide.
+The camera remains on the soldier throughout the scene, as the viewer is taken on a wild adventure, sweeping every morsel of up and down motion with the tide.

-To piggyback this point, a scene occurs when one of the young men is knocked unconscious.
-It is daylight, but when he regains consciousness it is night.
-The cinematography is brilliant with a sharp left turn to translucent colors and blurry images of buildings.
+To piggyback on this point, a scene occurs when one of the young men is knocked unconscious.
+It is daylight, but when he regains consciousness, it is night.
+The cinematography is brilliant, with a sharp left turn to translucent colors and blurry images of buildings.

 The viewer is as disoriented as the soldier and fears what lurks in the shadows, as is found out when an unknown approaching figure begins to fire his gun.